 Other Clothing

 Next on the list: pants!
 Don’t wear shorts, and don’t let your kids wear them.
-There’s no rule that says you have to wear pants, but military aircraft are way too cold for bare legs.
+There’s no rule that says you’re required to wear pants, but military aircraft are way too cold for bare legs.

 There IS a rule about what type of shoes you can wear: they must have closed heels and toes.
 In other words, no Crocs, sandals, or flip-flops.
 High heels are also not allowed.